FloatGate/ubernote/README.markdown

-Example code for an upcoming blog post.
+Example code for my blog post http://out-println.appspot.com/posts/offline_example.

 ## Browser support

-* Chrome: all tests pass, but I get random errors in the Selenium tests (where DOM elements seem to be uninitialized).
-Any thought welcome ;
+* Firefox: all tests pass.
+However, I've sometimes observed erratic behavior when testing manually: the offline cache stops updating, I have to clear it and restart the browser;
-* Safari: same as Chrome, but the errors happen much more often;
+* Chrome: all tests pass, but I get random errors in the Selenium tests (where DOM elements seem to be uninitialized) ;
-* Firefox: offline mode doesn't work, due to a different behavior with cached resources (I will explain this better in the post).
+* Safari: same as Chrome, but the errors happen much more often.

 ## Running